 I applied to the Change the World Fund because I was excited there was a new initiative allowing young people to make their voices heard on important issues.

-I chose to study at ULaw as it is the only institution that combines an MA with the GDL.
+I chose to study at ULaw as it is the only institution that combines an MA with the GDL (now the PGDL).
 I believe this academic advantage will set me apart from other candidates in pupillage applications as I wish to pursue a career as a barrister.

 My MA workshops helped when pitching my idea as you receive training on how to moot.
 The general discussions on the topics you have prepared for also increase your confidence in public speaking.